Why we cannot stop Climate Change.

 We have to keep in mind that 250 ppm belong there, so only 160 ppm are excess CO2.
 Or about 160/410 * 3.2 trillion or 1.3 trillion tons are the excess CO2 causing Climate Change.

-Like a blanket, adding CO2 to the air REDUCES
+Like a blanket, adding CO2 to the air slows

 Planet Earth's ability to cool itself.

-Once the blanket gets thick, adding more blanket adds very little additional heat.
+Once the air gets saturated with CO2, adding more CO2 has little additional heating effect.

 A 2017 government climate assessment report states: "The